usnistgov/FIPS201/_FIPS201/frontend.md

 Key management key
 : An asymmetric private key that supports key establishment,
     and it is mandatory if the cardholder has a government-issued email account at the time of PIV Card issuance.
-Optionally, up to 20 retired key management keys may also be stored on the PIV Card.
+Optionally, up to 20 retired key management keys[^retired] may also be stored on the PIV Card.
 See [Section 4.2.2.5](frontend.md#s-4-2-2-5).

+   [^retired]: Retired key management keys are keys that have expired, have been revoked or have otherwise been superseded.

 PIV Card application administration key
 : An optional symmetric key used for personalization and post-issuance activities.